machalvan/VAR/README.md

 Or if you have added the Python directory to your PATH variable, simply: python3 var.py test.var

+Code examples can be find at the bottom of this page

 ### Statements
 -   Takes up one line of code